 When we arrived in Asheville, North Carolina we were excited to get out and hit the trails!
 There are SO many hikes you can take that we had to do a lot of research to find what we thought would be the best hikes for our kids (8, 6, 6, 4).
-Below is a list of the best places to go hiking in Asheville with kids.
+Below is a list of the best kid-friendly hikes near Asheville.
+Find out where to go hiking in Asheville, NC.

-Here is a map showing where the 5 hikes below are located.
-Please not not all of them are hikes but more awesome locations to visit with a short walk to get to them.
+Please note not all of them are day hikes but more awesome locations to visit with a short walk to get to them.
 These work great with young kids and still get you out to go explore the area.
+Plus Asheville has so many kid friendly breweries you can hit up after your hike!

 Table of Contents

-Our next stop was right up the road from Looking Glass Falls.
-We had found it online and were super excited to check it out.
-Sliding Rock!
-And it is just what the name says a rock that you slide down.
+First stop: Sliding Rock!
+It is just what the name says a rock that you slide down.
 We were here in April so the water was freezing but it was awesome!

 You pull into the parking lot and then walk a couple hundred yards down a trail to get to the base of sliding rock.
 You then walk up the rock via a walkway (with a railing) before taking a seat and sliding down the rock!